 Finally, every health club in California must keep an AED on-site and prepare a written plan outlining procedures in the case of AED use.
 The plan must include immediate notification of 911 and trained office personnel following the use of an AED.
 There are also numerous provisions relating to health clubs that are sometimes unstaffed.

 In addition to the states mentioned above, Arkansas, Massachusetts, Michigan, New Jersey, Oregon, and Rhode Island also have laws requiring health clubs to have an AED on-site.
 Wisconsin health clubs do not need to have an AED on-site, but they must ensure that staff has received AED training.
 Furthermore, health clubs in Pennsylvania must have AEDs if they are open during unstaffed hours.
 For more information about the AED laws in these states, please click on the individual state on the State Advocacy page to access the relevant information.

 IHRSA recognizes that many health clubs may have AEDs regardless of whether there is a state mandate.
 It is important for health clubs to familiarize themselves with state laws related to general AED use to ensure that they are complying with the law.

 IHRSA supports AED legislation that contains necessary liability protections, reasonable staffing requirements, and adequate compliance time.
 For more information, feel free to contact IHRSA’s advocacy team.

-Matt O'Malley is the Public Policy Assistant for IHRSA.
-His primary responsibilities include monitoring legislation that affects the health club industry at the state and federal level and writing legislative alerts and articles on issues that affect IHRSA members.
-Outside the office, Matt enjoys watching the Red Sox and reading and learning more about policy issues.
+Matt O'Malley previously served as IHRSA's Public Policy Assistant—a position that included monitoring legislation that affects the industry at the state and federal levels and writing legislative alerts and articles on issues that affect IHRSA members.